 A Ph.D. student who is not going to be actively pursuing the degree for a period of time may apply to the Ph.D.
 Committee for a leave of absence.
 The leave of absence may be granted for a minimum period of one semester and a maximum period of three years.
 Generally a student seeking a leave of absence must be in good academic standing.
-Typically, a student will seek leave for either personal reasons-such as health conditions or family responsibilities-or for professional reasons-such as employment or pursuit of a professional degree.
+Typically, a student will seek leave for either personal reasons--such as health conditions or family responsibilities--or for professional reasons--such as employment or pursuit of a professional degree.
 In certain circumstances a leave of absence may also be appropriate for a student who is not in good academic standing and the period of leave will be used in activity that materially enhances the student's potential for completing the Ph.D. program.
 Normally during a period of leave, the clock on expected rate of student progress will stop and financial aid will cease.
-A student who does not return to active work on the degree after the period of leave will no longer be a Heinz College Ph.D. student.
-If at some later time, the student desires to return to active work on the Ph.D. an application for readmission will be required.
+A student who does not return to active work on the degree after the period of leave work on the Ph.D. an application for readmission will be required.
 Students must petition the Ph.D. committee for a leave of absence.